 The function of the flywheel

-The flywheel is a circular part and generally between 20 to 35 cm in diameter for a passenger car.
+The flywheel is a circular part and usually between 8 to 35 cm in diameter for a passenger car.
 It is often composed of cast iron, therefore very heavy.
 It is fixed at the end of the crankshaft.

-It plays a double role, not only does it integrate the clutch mechanism and serves as a bearing face for the clutch disc, thus ensuring the transmission of the engine movement, but also it plays an important role of flywheel : by its rotating mass, it absorbs the jerky energy of the combustion of the cylinders to restore it regularly and thus to limit the variations of the inertial movement.
+It plays a dual role, not only does it integrate the clutch mechanism and serves as a bearing face for the clutch disc, thus ensuring the transmission of the engine movement, but also it plays an important role as a flywheel : by its rotating mass, it absorbs the jerky energy of the combustion of the cylinders to restore it regularly and thus to limit the variations of the inertial movement.